 Shipping is one of the biggest hassles involved with online selling, and it can really cut into your profits.
 Selling digital products allows you to benefit from all the perks of selling online while eliminating one of the major downsides.

-Using Shopify’s native digital products features, you can sell downloadable merchandise.
-Market your MP3 files, printables, videos, and eBooks.
+Using Shopify’s native digital product features, you can sell downloadable merchandise.
+Market your MP3 files, printables, videos, and ebooks.
 Disable shipping on those products and let customers download digital products right from your site.
 Load up a few downloadable products and start fulfilling customers’ orders faster, without spending a penny on shipping.

 Start A Blog

 Maintaining a blog can work wonders for your online store.
 Not only do regular blog posts boost your SEO rankings, but they also help to build your brand’s identity.
 Fortunately, Shopify is one of a handful of shopping carts that comes with built-in blog features.
 You can write, edit, and publish blog posts right in your admin panel.

-For most merchants, Shopify’s blog functionality will work perfectly fine, but I should warn you: As with many of Shopify’s features, Shopify’s blogging is fairly basic.
+For most merchants, Shopify’s blog functionality will work perfectly fine, but I should warn you: As with many of Shopify’s features, Shopify’s blogging is pretty basic.

 If you want your blog to be the main focus of your online store, Shopify may not be the right choice.
-You might instead look into WooCommerce, which lets you add a shopping cart into a pre-existing blog instead of the other way around.
-Alternatively, you could use this BlogFeeder app to link your WordPress account with your Shopify store.
+You might instead look into the Shopify alternative WooCommerce, which lets you add a shopping cart into a pre-existing blog instead of the other way around.
+Alternatively, you could use the BlogFeeder app to link your WordPress account with your Shopify store.
 This app lets you manage your blog on WordPress and then import it to Shopify, which may give you access to more robust blogging features.

 However you do it, you should start a blog on your store.
 It’ll do you good.